amnh/phylocaml/README.md

 Installation
 =====================

-Currently, there is no configuration step.
+Currently there is no configuration step.

 Typing 'make' will initiate native and bytecode compilation of the Phylocaml library.
-After building, 'make install' will do a findlib installation.
-To generate the ocamldoc API documentation, use 'make phylocaml.html'.
+After building 'make install' will do a findlib installation.
+To generate the ocamldoc API documentation use 'make phylocaml.html'.

-To remove Phylocaml type 'make uninstall' or it can be done directly via the findlib command, 'ocamlfind remove phylocaml'.
+To remove Phylocaml type 'make uninstall' or it can be done directly via the findlib command 'ocamlfind remove phylocaml'.

 Installation via OPAM is available by including our opam-repo.
-This can be added via, 'opam repository add AMNH git://github.com/amnh/opam-amnh.git' and then installing the provided package.
+This can be added via 'opam repository add AMNH git://github.com/amnh/opam-amnh.git' and then installing the provided package.